Weak commodity prices boon for India, hurt Malaysia and Australia

-SINGAPORE, Many Asian currencies have eased this year while the value of commodities has hit new lows, yet the impact on each country in the region has differed with India benefiting, Indonesia seeing mixed blessings, and Malaysia and Australia being largely hurt.
+SINGAPORE, Dec 24 (Reuters)- Many Asian currencies have eased this year while the value of commodities has hit new lows, yet the impact on each country in the region has differed with India benefiting, Indonesia seeing mixed blessings, and Malaysia and Australia being largely hurt.

 Big commodity consumers like India are benefiting from lower import costs for fuels and raw materials as a smaller fall in the rupee this year means their buying power has not been eroded.
 The rupee has shed less than 3 percent against the dollar this year, versus a 12 percent decline last year.